shaadquazi/Coursera_Capstone/README.md

 # Coursera_Capstone
-Week 1 assignment for applied data science capstone course.
+All assignment for applied data science capstone course.